 You’re serious about working in the musical theater.
-You pony up the dough to study with a great voice teacher and you’re feeling good about how you sound...but you’re still not getting cast.
-Unfortunately, a good singing voice isn’t enough to get you the gig.
+You pony up the dough to study with a great voice teacher and you’re feeling good about how you sound... but you’re still not getting cast.
+Unfortunately, a good singing voice isn’t enough for a successful musical audition by itself.
 Here are three reasons you’re not getting cast in musical theater—and what to do about it.

 1. Your song isn’t personal enough.